liberland/docs/blockchain/for-companies/how-to-run-liberland-company.md

 To create a company, in [https://blockchain.liberland.org/home/registries/companies/overview](https://blockchain.liberland.org/home/registries/companies/overview) choose registries on the menu and select My companies -> Register company

 This will lead you to a form for requesting company registration.
 Not all fields are required, so you may omit any that are not applicable to your situation.

-Regarding 'Editable by registrar' field, its best to enable it.
+Regarding 'Editable by registrar' field, it is best to enable it.
 This allows the Liberland company registrar to modify your company's information if your account becomes inaccessible or if you are legally found to have violated laws.

 It is important to note that **most registrars require this option to be selected** during company registration.